architrave-de/sre-assignment/assignment.md

 ### Part 2: Docker
 7. Create a new folder `docker` at the root of the repository
 8. Migrate the code to docker using micro-services architecture, all the files should be stored inside the `docker` folder.

+### Part 3: Questions

+9. What elements are missing to make this a 'production' ready system?
+Please list them in order of priority and add a short explanation.

+### Part 4: Kubernetes

+10. What steps are needed to run the system on kubernetes?
+Please add a concise description of involved steps.
+If time allows, start implementing it.